microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 # Abstract

-This document outlines making your Custom Data Sources and Extensions disposable.
+This document outlines making how to make a `Custom Data Source` or SDK extension disposable.

 # Motiviation

-Your extension manages items that require cleanup, and you would like to be able to implement `IDisposable` and have the SDK's runtime (Runtime) make sure that your extension is disposed when executioin is complete.
+When your extension manages items that require cleanup, it would be useful to implement `IDisposable` and have the SDK's runtime make sure that your extension cleans up its resources.

 # Usage

-In order for the Runtime to invoke your `IDisposable` implementation, all you need to do is make sure your extension implmenets `IDisposable`.
+In order for the SDK runtime to invoke your `IDisposable` implementation, you only need to make sure your extension implmenets `IDisposable`.

-Users may add the `IDisposable` interface to types implementing the following interfaces, whether they are implemented directly or via one of the SDK provided base classes:
+Users may add the `IDisposable` interface to types implementing the following
+interfaces:
 - `ICustomDataSource`
 - `ICustomDataProcessor`
 - `ISourceDataCooker`